Johnstanley1/MobileApp/README.md

 The first iteration is the creation of the static HTML pages for the mobile app.

+The second iteration is the implementation of javascript validations and saving the reviewer's email to local storage

 The Home page:
 This is the home page with four navigation pages at the header/top of the page The page also displays the feedback image in the body